 Basically, a solver is used for a group of cells that are directly or indirectly related.
 Constraints can also be applied to minimize the value that can be used by Solver.
-This article will provide step-by-step guide on how to use solver to find solution to a business problem.
+This article will provide a step-by-step guide on how to use Solver to find a solution to a business problem.

 Below is a practical example of the use of Solver to find solutions to all kinds of decision problems.

 Install, Start-up the Solver Add-in and follow the process.

 Before you begin, ensure that the Solver is already installed on your computer.
 Go to the menu bar and click on Data.
 The Solver is displayed on the right side under the Analysis.
 If you don't see it, then Solver may not be installed.

 To install the Solver tool, click the Options on the green File tab.
 Under the Add-Ins option, click on the Solver and then click on the Go button.

 A new dialog window appears.
 Choose the Solver Add-in and click OK.

 The Solver has just been installed and added to your Excel.
 The Solver can be located on the Data tab under the Analysis field.